red942/matlabComplexGraphing/README.md

      - zMin and zMax set the minimum and maximum z values shown
     - 4 inputs (res, scaleX, scaleY, [zMin zMax]
       - Each of the inputs do the same thing as previously stated

+If you want to access the code without the app, some of the raw code (which was rewritten inside the app) can be found in the src folder.

 Gabriel Cammack-Coleman\
 Cameron Miller\